isaudits/docker-empire/README.md

 # Usage
-Provided launcher script will automatically launch Empire with parameters based on environment variables except locak IP (autodetected) and auto launch an https and meterpreter listener.
+Provided launcher script will automatically launch Empire with parameters based on environment variables except local IP (autodetected) and auto launch an https and meterpreter listener.
 If any additional arguments are passed to the script, those will be passed as parameters as opposed to automatically launching listeners.